Kiss Me, Kate (2002 West End Revival)

 Critics have noted that the domestic violence portrayed in The Taming of the Shrew does not hold up well with modern audiences.

-Since its first celebrated opening in 1948, Kiss Me, Kate has been widely performed in the UK and in the United States.
-The show is available for licensing through Tams-Witmark.
+Since its first celebrated opening in 1948, Kiss Me, Kate has been widely performed.
+The musical is available for licensing through Concord Theatrical.

 Kiss Me, Kate first opened on Broadway on December 30, 1948, at the New Century Theatre starring Alfred Drake, Patricia Morrison, Lisa Kirk, and Harold Lang under the direction of Pembroke Davenport.